 Building the skill and experience of our workforce is as important as making capital improvements to our plants.
-That's why we invest in extensive recruitment, training and professional development opportunities for our employees.
+That is why we invest in extensive recruitment, training and professional development opportunities for our employees.
 For example, in the U.S., talented finance and accounting professionals take part in a three-year leadership development program that gives them experience in financial planning and analysis, general accounting, cost accounting, and plant manufacturing accounting and analysis.
 We view these types of development opportunities as being a key part of succession planning, allowing us to grow a stronger company, today and for the future.
 In the U.K., we offer apprenticeship programs through which students can access training, local college instruction and on-site learning with CF. At the end of the three-year program, graduates may fill roles as chemical, mechanical and electrical engineers, mechanical technicians and process operators.

-Average hours of training per year per employee
+404-1 Average hours of training per year per employee

-Region 2018 Average Hours
+Region Average Hours

-North America 33
+North America 37.96

-United Kingdom 21
+United Kingdom 28.21

-Programs for upgrading employee skills and transition assistance programs
+404-2 Programs for upgrading employee skills and transition assistance programs